utsav0/daily-dev-tips/src/pages/posts/setting-visual-studio-code-up-for-python.md

 ![Debugging Python in Visual Studio Code](https://cdn.hashnode.com/res/hashnode/image/upload/v1620887146568/eHON7BW7T.png)

-There are even more cool features to this plugin, but I found these to be super useful for people starting Python.
+This plugin has even more cool features, but I found these to be super useful for people starting Python.

 ### Thank you for reading, and let's connect!